zachMitchell/DomConsole/readme.md

 1. Cloud storage (Preferrably [solid pod](https://inrupt.com/solid))

 ## Issues
-Not all errors will appear in DOM Console.
+* Not all errors will appear in DOM Console.
 This is because `console.error` is not used when running a traceback on web browsers.
 I could be wrong on this, but until then, error messages only run if manually created by the developer (`console.error()`);

+* I get mixed results with cookies on Nintendo 3DS.
+Depending on the server you run it on, cookies may or may not work...
+(As of this writing, it works through the github.io address)

 ## Contributing
 This project is open to external contributions.
 It is a spare-time project, so I'm happy with anyone dabbling with it.